lukalafaye/LinkedinAutoApply/README.md

    Ensure that your data_folder contains the following files:
    - `secrets.yaml`
    - `config.yaml`
-   - `plain_text_resume.yaml`
+   - `resume.yaml` (JSON Resume format)

 3. **Run the Bot:**

    LinkedIn_AIHawk offers flexibility in how it handles your pdf resume:

 - **Dynamic Resume Generation:**
   If you don't use the `--resume` option, the bot will automatically generate a unique resume for each application.
-This feature uses the information from your `plain_text_resume.yaml` file and tailors it to each specific job application, potentially increasing your chances of success by customizing your resume for each position.
+This feature uses the information from your `resume.yaml` file and tailors it to each specific job application, potentially increasing your chances of success by customizing your resume for each position.
    ```bash
    python main.py
    ```